 What will the RMS Early Career Committee do?

 Provisional list of activities:

-- Organise pre-meeting congresses for students, postdocs and early career professionals at national and international conferences (i.e. for European Microscopy Congress (EMC) in 2020 and Microscience Microscopy Congress (MMC) in 2021).
+- Organise pre-meeting congresses for students, postdocs and early career professionals at national and international conferences (i.e. for European Microscopy Congress (EMC) and Microscience Microscopy Congress (MMC)).

 - Promote collaboration between students, postdocs and early career professionals in the RMS across both physical and biological sciences.